hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 ### Significant only in FindMarkers results

-First, let us take a look at the expression values for the gene Crebl2 which was significant from the FindMakers analysis, but not DESEq2.
-We can begin by looking at the statistical results (p-value, LFC) for this gene:
+First, let us take a look at the expression values for the gene Crebl2, which was significant from the FindMakers analysis, but not DESeq2.
+We can begin by looking at the statistical results (adjusted p-value and LFC) for this gene:

 ```r
 dge %>% subset(gene == "Crebl2")